cainmagi/MDNT/README.md

 ## Update records

+### @ 06/21/2019

+1. Support two-phase optimizers and Change the monitored measurement of ModelCheckpoint to accuracy for `demo-classification`.

 ### @ 06/20/2019

 1. Add L<sub>2</sub> regularization for kernels in `demo-classification`.
-2. Change the monitored measurement in model checkpointer to `val_acc`.
+2. ~Change the monitored measurement in model checkpointer to `val_acc`~ (Not totally implemented).
 3. Enable the optimizer option for `demo-classification` and `demo-denoising`.
 4. Enable the manual scheduling option for `demo-classification`.
 5. Make the configuations for the network in `demo-classification` more similar to original Keras example.